InformaticsMatters/format-support-template/README.md

 You are required to preserve and adhere to the design rules that can be found in this repository's `RULES.md`.

-Read, understand and act on the following before discarding this section of
+Please take time to familiarise yourself with following sections before discarding this text.
+Failing to comply with what's discussed here may result in the image not passing any future automated acceptance testing that may be deployed.

-text: -
+-   Building
 -   Testing
 -   Built-in GitHub Actions
 -   Update the badge links

+## Building
+You should be able to build your format-support image using `docker`: -

+    $ docker build . -t ${PWD##*/}:latest

+Or `docker-compose`: -

+    $ IMAGE_NAME=${PWD##*/} docker-compose build

+>   The expectation is that you're using a recent docker (like `20.10.2`)
+    and docker-compose (link `1.27.4`).

 ## Testing
-Familiarise yourself with `RULES.md` and `TESTING.md`, which describes a strategy you can replicate in order to develop and test your images.
+Familiarise yourself with `TESTING.md`, which describes a strategy you can replicate while developing and testing your image.

 ## Built-in GitHub Actions
 The template contains GitHub Actions that will automatically build the